hacfi/aws-bundle/README.md

 ## Default parameters file

-This bundle allows you to specify a **default parameters file** so only have to specify dynamic parameters in your services.
+This bundle allows you to specify a **default parameters file** so you only have to specify dynamic parameters in your services.

 Example: